Ground Coffee (250g – 8.82) – Medium Roast – 100% Arabica Organic Certified

 Peru was one of the first countries in South America to start growing coffee for domestic use.
 Around the mid-1700’s, the region already had its own plants.
 It is not yet known with certainty why Peru was first than Central America to produce coffee.
 However, there is evidence that locally produced grains were enjoyed during those years.
 Although production grew considerably during the 1700s and 1800s, not much was exported.

 But, in the late 1800s, a plague in Indonesia and its neighboring countries decimated the coffee industry in Asia.
 This led many European buyers to seek other alternatives to meet the demand for coffee.
 It is there that Peru took on a leading role in the coffee world.

 Nowadays, Peru is one of the leading coffee producers for fair trade and organic coffee.
 Also, thanks to its fertile soils and rainy climate in the valleys and mountains have some of the best coffee beans on the planet, where each cup is an unforgettable experience.

-On top of its exceptional flavor and peerless aroma with with mild acidity, drinking coffee give us some benefits:
+On top of its exceptional flavor and peerless aroma with mild acidity, drinking coffee give us some benefits: